 Having sussed most of the city’s best spots for brunch, one of our favourite and most conveniently placed cafés is Five Points.

 Five Points is a fantastic spot for coffee, brunch and a cheeky slice of cake.
-Their menu is an international affair and it’s perfectly executed with perfect poached eggs and their own take on an English fry up, a Mexican brunch and delicious bagels.
+Their menu is an international affair.
+They perfectly execute perfect poached eggs and their own take on an English fry up, Mexican brunches and delicious bagels.

 Not far from Most SNP bus station, it’s a fantastic stop before heading for the bus to take us to Devin.